Kyvyas/CV/README.md

   ```

 * #####Project Management
   I have extensive experience managing teams of people to deliver projects to tight deadlines.
 While working at the Queen Elizabeth Prize for Engineering (QEPrize), I created and managed a number of events and helped to design the international media strategy of the award.
 In addition to this, I was responsible for the entire digital profile of the QEPrize, from social media strategy to helping design and launch the website.
 I also moved many of the databases online and ensured that the present team were able to continue sending newsletters and maintain the website.
+I also worked worked on a small team to deliver one of the largest TEDx events in the world at the Royal Albert Hall - TEDxAlbertopolis.

 ### Education

-##### Makers Academy
+##### Makers Academy - *July 2015 - October 2015*
 ###### Software Development

-*July 2015 - October 2015*
+##### Imperial College London - *July 2015 - October 2015*

-##### Imperial College London
 ###### Msc Science Communication

-*July 2015 - October 2015*
+##### Imperial College London - *July 2015 - October 2015*

-##### Imperial College London
 ###### BSc Physics
-*July 2015 - October 2015*

 ### Work History

 ##### Queen Elizabeth Prize for Engineering (QEPrize)
+*A global, £1million prize, awarded every two years to engineers who have changed the world*
 ###### *Communications Manager: August 2013 - June 2015*
 * Developed and managed the QEPrize communications strategy, including the relaunch of the website, social media expansion and the creation of an international media plan.
 * Oversaw the media strategy for all key milestones, including the announcement of the second winner, Dr Robert Langer, in February 2015.
 This event attracted global coverage with a media reach of 600 million people.